Trithemius's catalog of magic (or "necromantic") books

 Cp.
 Spec.
 Astr.
 Z 1992 p.
 245.

-[52] Est etiam alius eiusdem liber Iouis, qui sic incipit: Hic est liber Iouis, quem tractat Hermes.
+[52] Est etiam alius eiusdem [B, C: Et] liber Iouis, qui sic incipit: Hic est liber Iouis, quem tractat Hermes.

 [52] There is yet another Book of Jupiter, which begins thus: “This is the Book of Jupiter, which Hermes writes.”